goldfinch-eng/mono/packages/protocol/internal-audit/go-upgrade-audit.md

 - deposit
+  - The complexity of analyzing `DepositMade` events will increase
+    - Now that approved operators can deposit on behalf of a UID holder, the poolToken `owner` param in `DepositMade` events is not necessarily the UID holder.
+The UId holder can make deposits from an arbitrary number of operator contracts.
+      - Questions like "How many deposits has this end user made in a particular pool?", "How many deposits has this user end made in any pool?", etc. are harder to answer are harder to answer - now we have to look at all possible approved operators for the end user's UID
+      - Potential implications for client and how it currently displays info like
+         - Displaying total number of depositors on a pool page
+         - As a user, viewing all the deposits I have made across pools
+    - impact: No security impact.
+But could potentially increase client/subgraph code complexity
+    - suggestion 1: Keep the add new address param to `DepositMade` for `operator`, which is `msg.sender`, and change `owner` to be the UID holder?
+      - would still need logic to bridge the old and new events into a single stream that can be processed on client/subgraph
+      - operator cannot be indexable, as we've already exceeded the max number of indexable params on that event (but this isn't a problem for subgraph)

 - withdraw
+  - `WithdrawMade` event
+    - Similar impact to  `DepositMade`
   - There is a restriction on 0 amount withdrawls.
-Does removing this restriction break any tests (aside from the tests that merely assert you cannot perform a 0 amount withdrawl)
+Removing this restriction doesn't break any tests except the tests that assert you can't withdraw a zero amount
-    - Answer: No
-    - Followup question: Is this restriction necessary?
+    - If seemingly nothing else breaks, is it necessary to keep the restriction?
 Was the motivation for it a desire to err on the side of caution, or something more?

 ## StakingRewards
 ### Mutating Functions